A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the Hubbard I solver and comparison to DFT+U: Abstract

 \section{Abstract}

-The combination of density functional theory in the local density approximation (LDA) and dynamical mean field theory (DMFT) has been successful to describe localized or delocalized correlated electrons in condensed matter physics.
-However, the accurate calculations of structural properties in this framework are scarce and drastic simplifications are sometimes made, such as the atomic sphere calculation (ASA) or the lack of self-consistency over electronic density.
-In this paper, we present an implementation of the full self-consistency over electronic density in a projected local orbital LDA+DMFT framework on the basis of a plane wave-projector augmented wave DFT code.
-This allows for an accurate calculation of total energy.
-We show the application to Cerium, Cerium oxide Ce$_2$O$_3$ and Plutonium oxide Pu$_2$O$_3$.
-We emphasize the improvement due to both the self-consistency and the precise description of the density (i.e. without the ASA).
+An implementation of the full self-consistency over electronic density in the DFT+DMFT framework on the basis of a plane wave-projector augmented wave (PAW) DFT code is presented.
+It allows for an accurate calculation of total energy in DFT+DMFT within a plane wave approach.
+Contrary to frameworks based on maximally localized Wannier function, the method easily apply to $f$ electron systems, such as Cerium, Cerium oxide Ce$_2$O$_3$ and Plutonium oxide Pu$_2$O$_3$.
 In order to have a correct and physical calculation of the energy terms, we find that the calculation of the self-consistent density is mandatory.
-We compare LDA+DMFT and LDA+U solutions, and underline the qualitative differences of their converged densities.
-In particular and as a consequence, LDA+DMFT implies, on top of a better physical description of correlated metals and insulators, a reduced occurence of unphysical metastable solutions in correlated insulators in comparison to LDA+U.
+The formalism is general and does not depend on any method used to solve the impurity model.
+Calculations are carried out within the Hubbard I approximation, which is fast to solve, and gives a good description of strongly correlated insulators.
+We compare DFT+DMFT and DFT+U solutions, and underline the qualitative differences of their converged densities.
+We emphasize that contrary to DFT+U, DFT+DMFT does not break the spin and orbital symmetry.
+As a consequence, DFT+DMFT implies, on top of a better physical description of correlated metals and insulators, a reduced occurrence of unphysical metastable solutions in correlated insulators in comparison to DFT+U.